jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ## 3. Update the lukeghg Python package

-You need to update the *lukeghg* package (from GitHub) whenever you or someone else has made changes and edits in the package.
-Otherwise changes will not appear available in the virtual environment.
+You need to update the *lukeghg* package (from GitHub) whenever you or someone else has made changes and edits in the package to make the changes to appear in the virtual environment.
-Be sure to update *lukeghg* also after updating [`run-ghg-master.sh`](lukeghg/lukeghg/bin/run-ghg-master.sh) for each inventory to create CRFReporter xml file from inventory results.
+Especially, be sure to update *lukeghg* also after updating [`run-ghg-master.sh`](lukeghg/lukeghg/bin/run-ghg-master.sh) for each inventory to create CRFReporter xml file from inventory results.

 Remember to activate the virtual environment if needed (check your